PierreAdams/Evil-M5Project/README.md

 ## Installation
 ### M5burner
-1. Connect your M5Core2 to your computer.
+1. Connect your device to your computer.
 2. Download M5burner in UIFLOW FIRMWARE BURNING TOOL section : [M5Stack Download Center](https://docs.m5stack.com/en/download)
 3. Place the necessary SD file content at the root of SD card.
 (This is needed to access all the files of the project).
 4. Type "evil-" in search bar and check for the device you have.